helizaga/AI-Newsletter/README.md

-# Personalized Academic Newsletter Generator
+# Personalized Newsletter Generator

 This codebase is designed to generate personalized academic newsletters based on a given search term.
-It utilizes GPT-4, the successor to GPT-3, to create a customized newsletter with engagement metrics, links to articles, short summaries, and other relevant sections.
+It utilizes GPT to create a customized newsletter with engagement metrics, links to articles, short summaries, and other relevant sections.
 The codebase is organized into several modules, each responsible for a specific task in the data processing pipeline.

 ## Modules

 ### gpt4.js

-This module contains the `generateContentWithGPT4` function, which takes a search term and processed data as input and generates a personalized academic newsletter using GPT-4.
+This module contains the `generateContentWithGPT4` function, which takes a search term and processed data as input and generates a personalized academic newsletter using GPT.

 ### main.js

 This module contains the `generatePersonalizedContent` function, which is the main entry point for generating personalized content.
-It calls the data processing pipeline and GPT-4 content generation functions.
+It calls the data processing pipeline and GPT content generation functions.

 ### TextRank.js